Speech Foundation Models Generalize to Time Series Tasks from Wearable Sensor Data: Discussion

-The presented analyses suggest that learned tokenization may be particularly impactful in the wearable sensor domain.
-Learning effective tokenizations along with masked representation learning, as in HuBERT and wav2vec 2.0, is enabled by large, well-curated speech datasets.
-Datasets in wearable sensor domains tend to be small and are often task-specific.
-Our results show that cross-domain learning, including speech and audio data, improves performance on data scarce tasks with data from wearable sensors.
+\textbf{Limitations} While speech and the investigated sensor domains (accelerometer data, ECG, and PPG) share enough commonalities to enable shared enocoders, the investigated sensor data streams were sampled at lower frequencies (100 Hz, 250 Hz, and 64 Hz respectively) than speech data (typically at 16,000 Hz with these models).
+Future experiments will include ablations to assess impact of sampling rates, input processing, and window lengths as well as training strategies to better enable learning across diverse sample frequencies.
+We present, to our knowledge, a set of first experiments showing that speech models generalize to wearable time series tasks -- additional validation is needed to further develop and understand how this methodology might be deployed, like evaluation with additional datasets, probing modeling biases, and further investigating interpretability.

-While speech and the investigated sensor domains (accelerometer data, ECG, and PPG) share enough commonalities to enable zero-shot transfer, the investigated sensor data streams were sampled at lower frequencies (100 Hz, 250 Hz, and 64 Hz respectively) than speech data.
-The pre-trained foundation models were designed for speech input at 16,000 Hz.
-Training strategies for foundation models that better enable learning over both the low and high frequency space could help improve performance across modalities and will also be explored in future work.
+\textbf{Conclusions} The analyses show that pre-trained speech models can be effective feature extractors for wearable sensor tasks.
+Models like HuBERT and wav2vec 2.0 are trained with large, well-curated speech datasets, learning of rich and transferable representations.
+In contrast, wearable sensor datasets are typically smaller and task-specific.
+The convolution encoders from speech models were particularly impactful, suggesting that motif-learning in time series models may be particularly impactful.
+Our results show that cross-domain learning---leveraging speech data---has strong performance on data-scarce tasks involving wearable sensors, suggesting cross-modality adaption and learning as an impactful modeling strategy.

 \